 Place the chuck roast in the crock pot.

-Pour the pepperoncini juice over the roast.
+Pour the pepperoncini juice from the jar over the roast.

 Sprinkle the Ranch powder over the roast.